-Relational issues where AI changes the way we as humans see ourselves or our relationship with other humans, technology, or the world at large also have a prominent history.
-This includes speculative discussions about the potential of future AI, which are linked to concepts such as transhumanism, singularity, or superintelligence (Bostrom, 2014).
-On a more immediate level, AI can serve as a metaphor for thinking about humans and changes to the capabilities of AI then change what characteristics we ascribe to ourselves and to each other.
+Societal issues typically arise less from the nature of AI and more from the way AI innovations influence and shape existing socio-economic structures.
+Relevant concerns refer to economic injustice and unfair distribution of risks and benefits (Walton and Nayak 2021; Zuboff 2019).
+Different issues arise when AI is inappropriately used to influence democratic processes or contribute to power concentration (Nemitz 2018; Parliament 2020).
+Further examples include AI's environmental impact (Nishant et al. 2020) and its potential to change the future of warfare (Brundage et al. 2018; Richards, Brockmann and Boulanini 2020).
+Relational issues, which concern the ways in which AI changes the way we, as humans, see ourselves and whether it might alter our relationship with other humans, with technology, and with the world at large also have a prominent history.
+Addressing these issues has often led to speculative discussions about the potential of future AI, which are linked to concepts such as transhumanism, singularity, or superintelligence (Bostrom 2014).
+On a more immediate level, insofar as AI can serve as a metaphor for thinking about humans, changes to the capabilities of AI can change what characteristics we ascribe to ourselves and to each other.